Photo by virnuls

 But as those of us who have had to rely on our backups in the past know, the act of backing up is only the first small step in the full equation — it’s being able to restore that really matters.

 Some psychiatrist friends with their own practice once ran afoul of this in a serious way.
-Their bookkeeper had religiously been making backups of all their invoicing and billing records as she worked, but she had never tried restoring from those backups until her hard disk died.
+Their bookkeeper had religiously been making backups of all their invoicing and billing records as she worked, but she had never tried restoring from those backups until her hard drive died.
 When she went to restore from her carefully prepared backups, she was aghast to discover that they hadn’t been working.
 Months of data was lost, and it was a huge problem both for the bookkeeper and for my friends.

 Take a few minutes to identify some critical files and see if you can restore them successfully from your backups.
 If a bootable backup is part of your backup strategy, make sure you can actually boot from it.
 (If you don’t have a good backup from which you can restore right now, allow me to recommend Joe Kissell’s Take Control of Backing Up Your Mac.)